On the quantum improved Schwarzschild black hole: Quantum improved gravity

 For more cutoff identifications see \cite{Nagy}, \cite{Bonanno & Reuter} and references in \cite{Falls}.

 The next step is to use this running coupling constant (obtained by solving the ERGE) to improve the gravity theory, such that the quantum effects are included.
 The way we use \textit{variable} fundamental constants is a questionable topic \cite{Ellis}, and thus the decision of where and how to exert the improvement of $G_{N}$ to $G(r)$, is the final step in this method.
-Different ways of improvement can be categorized as follows \cite{Moti-Shojai2}.
+Different ways of improvement can be categorized as follows \cite{Moti-Shojai3}:

-\begin{itemize} \item \textit{Solution improvement}: In this proposal, $G_N$ is replaced with the obtained running coupling constant $G(x)$ as an input function, in the non-improved solutions of Einstein's equations.
+\begin{itemize} \item \textit{Solution improvement}: In this proposal, $G_N$ is replaced with the obtained running coupling constant $G(x)$ as an input function, in the non--improved solutions of Einstein's equations.
 Clearly this is the simplest way and most debatable way of improving the classical results.

 \item \textit{Equation of motion improvement}: In this second way of improvement, the replacement of $G_{N}$ with $G(x)$ is done at the level of the equation of motion and not the solution.
 That is to say, the Einstein's equations would be $G_{\mu\nu}=-8\pi G(x) T_{\mu\nu}$.
 It is clear that for vacuum solutions, equation of motion and solution improvement are equivalent.
 Notice that the presence of the gravitational constant in a vacuum solution like the Schwarzschild back hole is through the Newtonian limiting case.
 The differences of these two methods become bold for non--vacuum solutions and the latter one seems to be more acceptable.